LispyAriaro/energy-consumption/README.md

 With more time, proper testing would have been done using an Influx Db cloud instance to perform integration through calling the services API endpoints.

-I used Jetty instead of Tomcat as the application server because Jetty is performs a little better than Tomcat from performance benchmarks.
+I used Jetty instead of Tomcat as the application server because Jetty performs a little better than Tomcat from performance benchmarks.
 See here: https://www.baeldung.com/spring-boot-servlet-containers